$ oc adm upgrade --clear

 See Using RBAC to define and apply permissions.

-OpenShift Container Platform 4.9 requires an upgrade from etcd version 3.4 to 3.5.
-If the etcd Operator halts the upgrade, an alert is triggered.
+OpenShift Container Platform 4.9 requires an update from etcd version 3.4 to 3.5.
+If the etcd Operator halts the update, an alert is triggered.
 To clear this alert, cancel the update with the following command:

 $ oc adm upgrade --clear